kusakewang/GettingandCleaningData/CodeBook.md

 ------------------------------
 Dataset `data_tidy.txt` is created by running `run_analysis.R`.

-* Firstly, all the files needed are read into R. To merge the training and testing data, first, combind `Xtrain`, `sub_train` which contains subjectID, and `ytrain` by comumn to form training dataset.
+* Firstly, all the files needed are read into R. To merge the training and testing data, first, combine `Xtrain`, `sub_train` which contains subjectID, and `ytrain` by column to form training dataset.
 Do the same to form the testing dataset.
-Then combind those two sets by row.
+Then combine those two sets by row.
 * To perform the 2nd step, only those columns with the mean and standard deviation measures should be selected.
 * According to the activity labels, match the ActivityID in the dataset from step 2 to allow the activity has a decriptive name.
 * Some features with Body in the names repeated twice are corrected.